• Skip to primary navigation

 • How thick should the batter be?
 Unlike the waffles, where the batter is thicker, this pancake recipe is thinner but not runny.
 You should be able to put it on the skillet and effortlessly spread it out as needed without it running all over the pan.

-• Cooking the pancakes I always use a non-stick griddle pan for cooking pancakes.
+• When cooking the pancakes, I always use a non-stick griddle pan.
 I also always add fat, usually butter, to the pan to help keep them from sticking even more.
 These pancakes work best over medium heat.
 You will know they are ready to flip once you start to see the bubbles form and the edges begin to look a little dry.
 Do NOT overcook them.

 • I use my ¼ C measuring cup to portion out the batter.